mbusby/ComplexityByStartPosition/README.md

 ComplexityByStartPosition
 =========================

-Creates a rarefaction curve to measure complexity in RNA Seq data using start position
+Creates data for a rarefaction curve to measure complexity in RNA Seq data based on unique start positions.
+The X axis is the number of reads sequenced and the Y axis is the number of unique start positions.

 Developed by: Michele Busby, Computational Biologist Broad Technology Labs/MBRD
 Broad Institute
 10/23/2013

-Gets the complexity of a library based on the number of unique start positions that are found as a function of read depth.

 Why would I want to do this?

-This is used mainly as a quality metric to detect libraries with complexity problems and libraries have been over-sequenced.
-I have used it on RNA Seq libraries though it may be informative for problematic genomic libraries.
-For DNA you usually just remove duplicates, though.
-For RNA this is problematic because highly expressed RNAs may have true duplicate reads.
+This is used mainly as a quality metric to detect libraries with complexity problems arising from too little input or libraries that have been over-sequenced.

+It may be informative for very problematic genomic libraries.
+For DNA you usually just remove duplicates.
+You cannot really do this for RNA libraries because highly expressed RNAs may have true duplicate reads.
+However, if libraries are grossly oversequenced duplicates can wreak havoc on downstream statistics because sampling noise gets magnified.
+One solution I have tried is to randomly downsampled bam files to a read depth where samples are still unsaturated.
+This actually improves some statistics like correlation between replicates.
+But if it is very bad you may need to resequence the libraries.

 The output is two files: